 A Notice will be published in the fall of 2017 announcing the implementation of HS 2017 changes as of January 1st, 2018

-20-12-2016 – United States Department of Commerce Initiates Investigations into Imports of Certain Softwood Lumber Products from Canada
+28-11-2016 – Petition to United States Government to Launch Investigation into Imports of Certain Canadian Softwood Lumber Products

 On November 25, 2016, the Committee Overseeing Action for Lumber International Trade Investigations or Negotiations filed petitions with the United States Department of Commerce and the U.S. International Trade Commission, requesting the initiation of countervailing, anti-dumping and injury investigations into imports of certain softwood lumber products from Canada.